kristianschneider/BbcSoundz/README.md

 # BBC Soundz Scraper

-A WPF application for scraping BBC Radio schedules and downloading shows using yt-dlp.
+A windows WPF application for scraping BBC Radio schedules and downloading shows using yt-dlp.

 ## Features